 This condition has been known to Optometrists since the 1920's, when it was first noted in a wearers of large solid contact lenses called scleral lenses.
-Today is is more commonly found in soft lens wearers.
+Today it is still a potential problem for soft contact lens wearers.

-Simply put: if your eyes are often red when you wear contact lenses, it’s a clear warning sign your eyes are in distress.
-Without prompt treatment, CNV could gradually develop and these blood vessels could grow over your pupils and cause partial or complete blindness.
-This is a condition which ideally needs detection early, and needs active management when detected.
+If your eyes are often red when you wear contact lenses, it’s a clear warning sign your eyes are in distress.
+Without prompt treatment, CNV could gradually develop and these new blood vessels if un checked and treated can lead to sight be sight threatening.

 The greatest risk factor for developing CNV is wearing contact lenses for extended periods of time - and especially sleeping overnight in contact lenses that are not designed for this purpose.
-No matter how long you’re lenses are approved for use, it’s always a good idea to take them out once and awhile to (literally) give your eyes a breather.
-Obviously, you must always throw away lenses as soon as they’ve passed their expiration date to avoid CNV and other eye conditions.
+No matter how long your contact lenses are approved for use, it’s always a good idea to take them out once in a while to give your eyes a breather (literally).
+You should always throw away lenses as soon as they’ve passed their expiration date to avoid CNV and other eye conditions.

 Other factors that predispose towards this complication include using dirty or degraded lenses or low water content lenses - especially thick ones and tight lenses which trap debris.

-The only contact lenses approved for overnight wear are ortho-k gas permeable lenses and /contact-lenses/continuous-wear.
+The only contact lenses approved for overnight wear are ortho-k gas permeable lenses and continuous or extended wear contact lenses.
 All other contact lenses need to be removed before bedtime.